-Inpatient vs. Outpatient Rehab: What Type of Treatment Is Best for You?
+Inpatient vs. Outpatient Rehab: What Types of Treatment is Best for You?

 If you’re ready to go to rehab for an addiction, one of the first decisions you’ll face is which type of program to pursue.
 The two most commonly offered options are outpatient and inpatient treatment.
-Here’s the difference between inpatient and outpatient rehab, as well as how you can decide which one is right for your needs.
+Inpatient vs. outpatient rehab—it can be difficult to figure out which is better for your situation.
+Let’s look at the difference between an inpatient and outpatient rehab program, as well as how you can decide which one is right for your needs.

 What Is Inpatient Rehab?